An Unforgettable Day of Music, Dance, and Youthful Celebration Shows How A Strong Community Could Emerge in Kanchipuram’s Electronics Sector

 Bringing Workers Together

 This is where the idea of a Sangamam, a gathering of young workers, came to life.
-“The Sangamam is all about recognising the human aspirations of young workers in modern manufacturing industries like electronics and automobiles,” says Gopinath Parakuni, Cividep’s Founder and Director (Strategy).
+“The Sangamam is all about recognising the human aspirations of young workers in modern manufacturing industries like electronics and automobiles,” says Gopinath Parakuni, Cividep’s Founder.
 Organising an event of this scale wasn’t easy, especially given that many of the workers live in company-run hostels and are carefully shuttled to and from factories in official buses.
 Those who live in shared housing, especially young women, are often closely monitored by overprotective landlords.
 When the field officers were tasked with bringing together 1,000 workers, they knew they had a significant challenge ahead of them.
 The team went through intense discussions, back-and-forth planning, and kicked off a digital campaign with a special Instagram page to reach the youngsters and get them excited about the meetup.

 At first, many workers laughed off the idea when the field team approached them at bus stops.
-“We don’t want to attend more lectures,” some said, referring to Cividep’s previous rights-based education programmes.
+“We don’t want to attend more lectures,” some said, referring to Cividep’s previous education programmes for workers.
 But the field officers didn’t give up.
 “We arranged food and transport to make it easier,” recalls one of them.
 The field team explained to the workers — mostly young men and women from different districts of Tamil Nadu — that it would be a fun Independence Day event with music and dance, and they would even have the chance to perform.
 Slowly, interest picked up, and registrations closed quickly.

 Hardwork Pays Off